TUDelft-PRIME-Books/Linear-Algebra/Chapter4/Subspaces_of_Rn.md

 c_1\vect{u}_1+  \ldots + c_k\vect{u}_k \in S.
 $$

-So we can more generally say that a subspace is _closed under taking linear combinations_. <BR>
+So we can more generally say that a subspace is _closed under linear combinations_. <BR>
 This also means that if $\vect{u}_1, \ldots , \vect{u}_k $  are vectors in a subspace $S$, <BR>
 then $\Span{\vect{u}_1, \ldots , \vect{u}_k} $ is contained in $S$.